-- c Click OK when done to return to the previous page. - d To save the modified profile, click the Modify option and then click Save As... - From the Save Settings dialog box, you can either retain the existing name or rename the profile.
+- c Click OK when done to return to the previous page. - d To save the modified profile, click Modify and then click Save As... - From the Save Settings dialog box, you can either retain the existing name or rename the profile.

-Figure 8.10 shows the profile being renamed.
+Figure 8.16 shows the profile being renamed.